Alumni Outreach

 CLS Alumni are instrumental in our outreach efforts to prospective applicants.
 There are many students at colleges and universities across the U.S. who are not aware of the CLS Program and many alumni located across the country and the world who can share their stories!

 Your stories and experiences bring the program to life for others and help students who might not otherwise see themselves as CLS Program scholars until they see someone relatable in front of them (you!) telling them they did it.
-This can be especially true for students who have backgrounds and identities that are historically underrepresented and underserved in study abroad or who attend institutions where study abroad or applying for nationally competed fellowships and scholarships is not the norm.
+This can be especially true for students who have backgrounds and identities that are historically underrepresented and underserved in study abroad or who attend institutions where study abroad or applying for nationally competitive fellowships and scholarships is not the norm.

 Alumni outreach helps to give CLS a voice in many more communities than CLS staff can reach.
 Prospective students love to hear stories from and ask questions of program alumni!
 Hearing about your first-hand experience on the program can be far more impactful for a prospective applicant than reading about the program online, in a brochure, or hearing about it from a staff member.